BYU - Operation Outbreak

 Operation Outbreak, which was developed by a talented team at Harvard/MIT, runs within an app that simulates spread of an infectious disease among participants.
 Specifically, the app takes into account the social interactions of participants as the disease spreads.
 This app uses Bluetooth to record anonymized interactions and tracks the spread of the virtual pathogen.
 You will be able to see how well you are doing via feedback on the number of contacts, virtual symptoms, virtual health status, and more.
 Participants can reduce their chance of being exposed to the virus by getting a vaccine for their simulation.

-As the BYU community progresses through the current COVID-19 pandemic, there are still many unknowns that deal with social behaviors, vaccine hesitancy, and other factors.
-This simulation will enable students to better understand how protective vaccinations will be on BYU campus.
-Participants will learn how their daily routine can result in natural exposure to many different pathogens.
+As the BYU community moves on from the COVID-19 pandemic, there is still much to learn from topics that deal with social behaviors, vaccine hesitancy, etc. Simulations like these will enable students to better understand how to respond to potential future pandemics.
+Participants will learn how their normal daily routine can result in natural exposure to many different pathogens.
 With this knowledge, we hope to help those involved make educated decisions about their specific situations they may encounter in the future.